ulve/lexsigmarium/docs/rules/Core Rules.md

 ### 17.2 Mortal Damage

 Some abilities inflict **mortal damage**.
-If an ability inflicts mortal damage on a unit, add that number of damage points to the unit's damage pool for that ability (see 18.2 Allocating Damage).
+If an ability inflicts mortal damage on a unit, add that number of damage points to the unit's damage pool for that ability (see (18.2 Allocating Damage)[#182-allocating-damage]).

-### 17.4 Fast Dice Rolling
+### 17.3 Fast Dice Rolling

 In order to speed up play, it is often possible to make several attacks at once.
-If you choose to do so, all of the attacks must have the same **Hit**, **Wound**, **Rend** and **Damage** characteristics, the same **weapon abilities** (if any - see 20.0), and they must target the same enemy unit.
+If you choose to do so, all of the attacks must have the same **Hit**, **Wound**, **Rend** and **Damage** characteristics, the same **weapon abilities** (if any - see [20.0](#200-weapon-abilities)), and they must target the same enemy unit.
 If this is the case, make all of the hit rolls at the same time, then all of the wound rolls and finally all of the save rolls.
-Then, add up all the damage points inflicted on the target unit and move on to the damage sequence (see 18.0).
+Then, add up all the damage points inflicted on the target unit and move on to the damage sequence (see [18.0](#180-the-damage-sequence)).

 If the attack sequence ends for an attack made while fast dice rolling, it doesn't stop the attack sequence for all the attacks, just that specific attack.